Tattoo Removal – Your Options & What the Future Holds

 As I am fond of telling my kids, the key to tattoo removal is prevention.
-Unfortunately, most of the people I see, at my cosmetic surgery practices in Maryland and Virginia, who want tattoos off never got that advice.
+Unfortunately, most of the people I see, at my cosmetic surgery practices in Maryland and Baltimore Maryland, who want tattoos off never got that advice.
 But here I’ll provide some options each with pros and cons.

 Laser Tattoo Removal: Lasers can remove certain tattoos.
 The best results are when the tattoo has dark ink.
 Lasers target black best.
 Reds and greens are much more difficult to eradicate.
 Professionally applied tattoos often come off more easily because the pigment is at a more uniform level.
 The problem here is that laser removal can require multiple treatments and sometimes fail for lighter colors, or deeper pigments.
-Even if the tattoo is removed a ghost of the tattoo is left behind.
+Even if the tattoo is removed, a ghost of the tattoo is left behind.

 Excision Tattoo Removal: If the tattoo is in an area where there is excess skin around the tattoo, if the skin is loose it can be cut out.
 This completely removes the tattoo but will leave a scar.